repleo/ansible-role-nginx/README.md

 The variables that can be passed to this role and a brief description about them are as follows.

+    # Force creation of nginx.conf.
+Normally, nginx.conf is only written if it does not exist.
+    # If this parameter is true, it will override the current nginx.conf
+    create_nginx_conf: true

     # The max clients allowed
     nginx_max_clients: 512